Skip to main content

 0% positive mentions, 0% neutral mentions, 100% negative mentions

-The game is short and linear, offering limited replayability similar to its predecessor.
+The game is short and linear, resulting in limited replayability similar to its predecessor.

 • “Like the first game, it is short, linear, and lacks frequent replayability.”